tusharsial/tusharsial.github.io/_pages/projects.md

   </p>
 </div>

 In today's fast-paced world, the integration of Unmanned Aerial Vehicles (UAVs) has marked a paradigm shift in various industries, particularly in transportation and logistics.
 Among these cutting-edge technologies, autonomous quadcopters have emerged as frontrunners in revolutionizing the delivery landscape.
 In this project, I've designed autonomous navigation (flight attitude, position control, & obstacle avoidance) algorithms using ROS, Python, and Gazebo for a 3-D simulated quadcopter capable of autonomously delivering packages in an urban environment.
 To detect QR tags on delivery packages, I implemented a pyzbar library-based computer vision algorithm.
-This project was designed for the e-Yantra Robotics Competition hosted by IIT Bombay and sponsored by the Ministry of Education of India.
+This project was designed for the <a href="https://portal.e-yantra.org/" style="color: red;">e-Yantra Robotics Competition</a> hosted by IIT Bombay and sponsored by the Ministry of Education of India.
 The code for this project can be found [here](https://github.com/tusharsial/Autonomous-Delivery-Quadcopter/tree/main).